Aluminum Metal Fabrication

 Aluminum metal has a unique set of properties that make it one of the most popular materials for fabrication.
-It is lightweight, has an excellent strength to weight ratio, is soft and easy to shape, resistant to corrosion, and is nontoxic.
+It is lightweight, has an excellent strength-to-weight ratio, is soft and easy to shape, resistant to corrosion, and is nontoxic.
 The fabrication of aluminum can be done through various techniques.
 These techniques include extrusion, drawing, forming, casting, forging, welding, adhesive bonding, machining, drilling, CNC laser cutting, and CNC plasma cutting.

 Types of Aluminum Metal Fabrication Services

 Numerous services come under aluminum metal fabrication.
-These services aid in designing products and parts with the metal.
+These services aid in designing products and parts with metal.
 The entire fabrication process includes designing the component and manufacturing it.
 Explained below are some of these fabrication services:

 - CAD/CAM and Solidworks: Computer-aided design and manufacturing are two very advanced yet useful aluminum fabrication services that any good company will provide.
 The CAD is used to design the parts with various software, and CAM used these designs to manufacture the parts for model generation.
 At VeriForm, the process is done with the help of Solidworks software.
-Solidworks is one of the best CAD and CAM software that offers 2D and 3D model designing features for the engineers.
+Solidworks is one of the best CAD and CAM software that offers 2D and 3D model designing features for engineers.

 - Custom Tooling Designing: Tooling is the procedure used to design and engineer specific tools required to manufacture individual components.
 VeriForm offers custom tooling designing, which means that the tools are customized depending on the product’s as well as the companies’ needs and manufacturing.